-3.0 ASSET MANAGEMENT
+4.0 ASSET MANAGEMENT

-3.1 Any damage to, or alterations necessary, to electricity, telephone, water mains, sewerage mains, stormwater drains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken immediately at full cost to the Developer.
+- 4.1 Any damage to, or alterations necessary, to electricity, telephone, water mains, sewerage mains, stormwater drains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken immediately, at no cost to Council, and completed within the following timeframes: - 4.1.1 where damage causes a hazard to pedestrian/traffic safety or interrupts a community service, immediately; or - 4.1.2 as soon as reasonably possible as agreed with Council.

-4.0 ADVERTISING DEVICE CONSTRUCTION AND MAINTENANCE
+5.0 ADVERTISING DEVICE CONSTRUCTION AND MAINTENANCE

-- 4.1 Council reserves the right for uninterrupted access to the site at all times during construction. - 4.2 All Construction work and other associated activities are permitted only between 0630 hours and 1800 hours Monday to Saturday.
+- 5.1 All Construction work and other associated activities are permitted only between 0630 hours and 1800 hours Monday to Saturday.
 No work is permitted on Sundays or public holidays.
-All requirements of the Environmental Protection Act 1994 and Environmental Protection Regulations 2008 must be observed at all times. - 4.3 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the site. - 4.4 Any proposed works within the vicinity (or zone of influence) of existing Council infrastructure will not adversely affect the integrity of the infrastructure.
-Any restoration works required on existing Council infrastructure as a result of proposed works will be at developer's expense. - 4.5 All electrical services and systems must comply with 'Australian and New Zealand Standard AS/NZS 3000:2007 Electrical Installations'. - 4.6 All signage must be maintained in a safe, clean, tidy and sightly condition at all times on the premises by the owner of the premises to the same standard as it was when it was installed.
+All requirements of the Environmental Protection Act 1994 and the Environmental Protection Regulation 2008 must be observed at all times. - 5.2 Any proposed works within the vicinity (or zone of influence) of existing Council infrastructure will not adversely affect the integrity of the infrastructure.
+Any restoration works required on existing Council infrastructure as a result of proposed works will be at the applicant's expense. - 5.3 The advertising device must be designed and certified by a Registered Professional Engineer of Queensland and constructed in accordance with the requirements of the Queensland Development Code and the Building Code of Australia. - 5.4 The advertising device must be maintained at all times by the applicant to the same standard as it was when it was installed, in a safe, clean, condition that does not adversely impact the visual amenity.

-NOTES
+ADVISORY NOTES

 NOTE 1.
-Aboriginal Cultural Heritage Act, 2003
+Aboriginal Cultural Heritage

 It is advised that under section 23 of the Aboriginal Cultural Heritage Act 2003, a person who carries out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal cultural heritage (the "cultural heritage duty of care").
-Maximum penalties for breaching the duty of care are listed in the

-Aboriginal cultural heritage legislation.
-The information on Aboriginal cultural heritage is available on the Department of Aboriginal and Torres Strait Islander and Partnerships website www.datsip.gld.gov.au.
+Maximum penalties for breaching the duty of care are listed in the Aboriginal cultural heritage legislation.
+The information on Aboriginal cultural heritage is available on the Department of Aboriginal and Torres Strait Islander and Partnerships website: www.datsip.qld.gov.au.